Mendhar Tehsil

-Mendhar is a tehsil (administrative district) in the Poonch district of the Indian union territory of Jammu and Kashmir.
+Mendhar is a Sub Division (administrative district) in the Poonch district of the Indian union territory of Jammu and Kashmir.
 It is located in the foothills of Pir Panjal range within the Himalayas.
 The Mendhar Tehsil headquarters is in Mendhar town.
-It is located 60 km south of the Poonch district headquarters and 210 km from the state winter capital Jammu.
+It is located 60 km south of the Poonch City, the district headquarters and 210 km from the state winter capital Jammu.
+It has a total area of 425 km2.

-Geography
+Climate

 The highest summer temperature is in between 19–35 °C.

 The average temperature in January is 9 °C; February is 13 °C; March is 19 °C; April is 24 °C; and May is 30 °C.

 Demographics

 The total projected population of Mendhar Tehsil is 112,723, with 57,723 males and 55,000 females according to the 2011 census of India.
 The population includes Paharis, Gujjars, Bakarwals and Kashmiris.
-There are two blocks; Balakote and Mendhar.
+There are three blocks; Balakote, Mankote, and Mendhar.
 There are a total of 50 villages and 50 panchayats in Mendhar Tehsil.

 Places of interest

-Ziarat Peer Fateh Shah Darya: It is located at Dobraj village of Mankote tehsils about 15 km away from Mendhar town.
-The shrine is covered by lofty mountains and dense forest.
-A gigantic Urs is celebrated twice in a year in which people across the Mendhar town attend the Urs and pay obeisance to the Peer Fateh Shah Darya.

 Krishna Ghati

 Krishan Ghati is a hilly forest area, located 30 km from Mendhar.
-The site is known for its landscapes and natural environment.
 The areas near it are dangerous due to continuous ceasefire violations.

-Ziyarat Chhote Shah Sahib

-Ziyarat Chhote Shah Sahib is located in the village Sakhi Maidan of Mendhar tehsil.
-This Ziyarat was built in memory of Saint Sakhi Peer Chhote Shah.
-A few hundred yards away lie the ruins of ancient architecture popularly believed to be of the Pandvas.

-Ziarat Mian Peeru Sahib: It is situated at top of Topa and kashblari hill at Thera Topa about 10 km distance from Mendhar town.
-It covers lofty and snowy mountains along with the dense forest.
-Every year thousands of devotees visits the shrine.

 Ram Kund

-Ram Kund is the oldest Hindu temple in Poonch region.
+Ram Kund is the oldest Hindu temple in the Poonch region.
 It is located in the village of Chajjla, 6 km from Mendhar.
 This temple was built by Lalitaditya between 724 and 761.
-In the temple's courtyard there are three sacred ponds, known as Ramkund, Lakshmankund and Sitakund.
-A water spring also emerges from Ramkund.
 Ramkund is 8–19 km from Mendhar bus stand.
 Pilgrims visit during the month of March in Chaitra chawdish.